 Today’s financial landscape is very different than it was even one or two generations ago.
 When I look back to my grandparents’ prime earnings years in the 1960s, energy companies were highly valuable, in addition to the likes of IBM, General Motors, Kodak, and General Electric.
-In 1990, consumer staples — companies that make food, beverages, and household products — represented the largest portion of the S&P 500 at 14% of the index, while technology represented only 6.3%.
-Now, technology companies represent more than 27% of the S&P 500, and the household names are Facebook, Amazon, Apple, Netflix, and Alphabet (aka Google).
+In 1990, consumer staples like food and household products represented the largest part of the S&P 500 at 14% of the index, while technology represented only 6.3%.
+Now, information technology companies alone represent more than 29% of the S&P 500, and the household names are Microsoft, Amazon, Apple, Nvidia, and Alphabet (aka Google).

 Why the history lesson?
-Whether you are endowing or receiving wealth, it’s important to understand the backdrop of when and how wealth was created, and how that differs from the environment today.
-Knowing which companies were seen as the “right choices” then (and how that’s changed today) helps everyone understand what’s behind the decision-making process and can spur empathy — a great communication tool.
+Whether you’re endowing or receiving generational wealth, it’s important to understand the backdrop: when and how wealth was created, and how that differs from today’s environment.
+Knowing which companies were seen as the “right choices” then (and how that’s changed) helps everyone see into the decision-making process.
+That understanding can spur empathy — a great communication tool.

 Lead with data

 The experience of the young engineer and her family boiled down to failed communication — the intentions on each side just weren’t clear enough.
-It’s easy to point to communication as the solution to all intergenerational issues, but it’s harder to actually communicate effectively.
+It’s easy to point to communication as the solution to all intergenerational issues, but it’s harder to actually talk effectively.
 Family meetings alone won’t get you there.
 In reality, discussing wealth across generations is like having a conversation in different languages.
-And sometimes, talking about these issues can bring up a lot of emotion, which can actually make communication harder.
+And sometimes, these issues can bring up a lot of emotion, which can make communication harder.

 In these situations, the Ellevest team likes to use data as a starting point for sharing different visions and purposes around wealth.
-Leveraging data helps to take a lot of the emotion out of the conversation and levels the playing field — because numbers are numbers.
-Data also helps a lot to make each person’s preferences more tangible and valid.
+Leveraging data helps to take a lot of the emotion out of the conversation; it also levels the playing field — because numbers are numbers.
+Data helps a lot to make each person’s preferences more tangible and valid.

-In the case of the elder generations, we would work with the family’s tax advisors to lead with data that shows the tax implications of selling out of these stocks without a plan.
-We’d also work with the tax advisers on the development of an annual tax budget that the family can use to transition to a more sustainable portfolio over time.
+In the case of the elder generations, we’d work with the family’s tax advisors to find data about the tax implications of selling out of these stocks without a plan.
+We’d also work with the tax advisors and the engineer to develop an annual tax budget that she could use to transition to a more sustainable portfolio over time.